Chemistry

 Answer

-Explanation — The changes which result in the formation of new substances with entirely different composition and properties are called chemical changes.
-Since an entirely new substance is formed, these changes are permanent and irreversible.
+Explanation — A is true as changes which result in the formation of new substances with entirely different composition and properties are called chemical changes.

 Answered By